c3lang/c3c/README.md

 - If you wish to contribute with ideas, please file issues or discuss on Discord.
 - Interested in contributing to the stdlib?
 Please get in touch on Discord.
-- Are you a Windows dev and know your way around Github CI?
-Please help us get MSVC CI working!
 - Install instructions for other Linux and Unix variants are appreciated.
 - Would you like to contribute bindings to some library?
 It would be nice to have support for SDL, Raylib and more.
 - Build something with C3 and show it off and give feedback.
 The language is still open for significant tweaks.